pidanself/locate_ARMc/README.md

     Through this framework, we could get all projects that are relevant to ARM in hundreds
     of projects.
       Given one project, determine if the project is relevant to ARM.
-      And there is one https://github.com/github/linguist.
+      And there is one project in https://github.com/github/linguist.
 This project could
     generate language breakdown graphs of one project.
 I will try it firstly, and if it
     doesn't work I will use following methods.